theochem/horton/doc/user_hamiltonian_dump.rst

     :caption: data/examples/hamiltonian/dump_fcidump_ao.py
     :lines: 2-

-This example shows how the ``Molecule`` attributes can be set by giving keyword arguments to the constructor.
+This example shows how the ``IOData`` attributes can be set by giving keyword arguments to the constructor.
 The file ``hamiltonian_ao.FCIDUMP`` will contain the following:

 .. code-block:: text